Little Ice Age: North America

 Early European explorers and settlers of North America reported exceptionally severe winters.
-For example, according to Lamb, Samuel Champlain reported bearing ice along the shores of Lake Superior in June 1608.
-Both Europeans and indigenous peoples suffered excess mortality in Maine during the winter of 1607–08, and extreme frost was meanwhile reported in the Jamestown, Virginia, settlement.
+In southwestern Alaska, preexisting flexibility in foraging habits among the native people lent itself to high adaptability to the LIA.
+Both Europeans and indigenous peoples suffered excess mortality in Maine during the winter of 1607–1608, and extreme frost was meanwhile reported in the Jamestown, Virginia, settlement.
 Native Americans formed leagues in response to food shortages.
 The journal of Pierre de Troyes, Chevalier de Troyes, who led an expedition to James Bay in 1686, recorded that the bay was still littered with so much floating ice that he could hide behind it in his canoe on 1 July.
 In the winter of 1780, New York Harbor froze, which allowed people to walk from Manhattan Island to Staten Island.

 The extent of mountain glaciers had been mapped by the late 19th century.
 In the north and the south temperate zones, Equilibrium Line Altitude (the boundaries separating zones of net accumulation from those of net ablation) were about 100 m lower than they were in 1975.
+Southwestern Alaska experienced a temperature nadir around 135 BP, and in south-central Alaska, mountain hemlock forests severely declined.
 In Glacier National Park, the last episode of glacier advance came in the late 18th and the early 19th centuries.
 In 1879, the famed naturalist John Muir found that Glacier Bay ice had retreated 48 miles.
-In Chesapeake Bay, Maryland, large temperature excursions were possibly related to changes in the strength of North Atlantic thermohaline circulation.
+In Chesapeake Bay, Maryland, large temperature excursions were possibly related to changes in the strength of the North Atlantic thermohaline circulation.

-Because the Little Ice Age took place during the European colonization of the Americas, it discouraged many early colonizers, who had expected the climate of North America to be similar to the climate of Europe at similar latitudes.
+Because the Little Ice Age took place during the European colonization of the Americas, it discouraged many early colonists, who had expected the climate of North America to be similar to the climate of Europe at similar latitudes.
 They found that North America, at least in what would become Canada and the northern United States, had hotter summers and colder winters than Europe.
 That effect was aggravated by the Little Ice Age, and unpreparedness led to the collapse of many early European settlements in North America.